FirstBlood12/NotPetyaOpenSSL/README.md

 6. Create a array that will contain the victim public key and encrypted Salsa20key.
 7. SHA512 hash the array.
 8. Create a buffer that will contain the array and the first 2 bytes of the SHA512 hash of the array and base58 encode this buffer.
-9. Create a buffer that will contain the final personal decryption code that is base58 encoded (96 bytes).
+9. Create a buffer that will contain the final personal installation key that is base58 encoded (96 bytes).
-11. Put the final base58 encoded personal decryption code in sector 32 at offset 0xA9.
+11. Put the final base58 encoded personal installation key in sector 32 at offset 0xA9.

 # How the MFT(Master File Table) encryption works?
 1. After the NotPetyaOpenSSL dropper crashes the system and PC reboots, the BIOS